GoogleCloudPlatform/community/tutorials/setting-up-redis.md

 In production, you need to decide how much computing power is required for your application.
 In general, database systems tend to be more constrained by I/O bottlenecks and hard disk speed than by CPU capabilities.
+Redis, in particular, relies heavily on memory so be sure to allocate enough memory for your use case.

 Most Linux distributions have some version of Redis integrated with their package managers.
 For this tutorial, you use Debian 8 (jessie) which includes Redis 2.8.